Freeware currently used (2018)

 |I used CSPassword for years but since I prefer to use software that’s “alive” (ie. still maintained), I moved onto to AnyPassword before finding KeePass.
-I use it so store precious bank account information as well as the myriad of web logins one collects.
+I use it to store precious bank account information as well as the myriad of web logins one collects.
 When my laptop was stolen after a house burglary, even though it was password protected I was very reassured I had this extra safeguard.
-Now I use this on my phone too ans share the one password file via inbuilt sync to google drive.|
+Now I use this on my phone too and share the one password file via inbuilt sync to Google drive.

 |Filling out web forms is a pain, especially for me who is not a skilled typist.
 Over the years I’ve used Gator, RoboForm before settling with MemoKeys for years.
 However, this became unsupported as well.
 I ended up using the macro functionality of AllChars for a while but the hotkeys were too flaky.

 AutoHotKey is really great, to get started with it: